 Begin your journey toward Engineering the Future of Medicine through Basecamp Mentoring

-As part of our new freshman Science Foundations experience, students will meet in small groups with a mentor during our first-semester course, Structural Biology of Cells.
+As part of our new freshman Science Foundations experience, students will meet in small groups with a mentor throughout their first year.
 This Basecamp Mentoring program is designed to get first-year students started on their Hopkins BME journey.
-In a series of three discussion-based meetings, mentors will share their unique perspectives on concepts related to course material and the broader world of biomedical engineering, including research applications, opportunities in the BME program, and more.
+In a series of discussion-based meetings each semester, mentors will share their unique perspectives on concepts related to course material and the broader world of biomedical engineering, including research applications, opportunities in the BME program, and more.
 These interactions will stimulate intellectual curiosity, provide a solid foundation for continued study at Hopkins BME, create lifelong bonds between students and both their peers and Hopkins faculty, and launch students on their path toward academic, professional, and personal success.

 Learn more about our Basecamp mentors below.